jlangr/name-normalizer/README.md

 TDD Paint-by-Numbers exercise: Name Normalizer

 The "paint-by-numbers" means you get to color in-between lines already drawn for you.
-In the case of TDD, that means the tests.
+In the case of TDD, that means the tests. **These are intended to be first TDD exercises.**

 This is a great introductory way to learn about the incremental growth aspect of TDD (which isn't all that TDD is) by working through a family-friendly sequence of tests already specified for you.
 Thanks to James Grenning for the technique!